 - 9.1 The scheme is deemed inappropriate for the following reasons: - The proposal results in an incongruous and unsympathetic addition which would stand out in the street scene as an inappropriate feature.
-The scheme is also considered overdevelopment of the site and proposes alterations to the host property which are detrimental to its appearance. - Due to the scale and bulk of the building adjacent to the boundary, the scheme results in a detrimental impact on the amenity of 117A Portland Road in terms of loss of outlook, light and an increased sense of enclosure. - Having regard to the proposed layout of the house, the scheme does not provide a suitable standard of accommodation. - The proposed outside amenity areas are deemed inadequate in terms of their size and positioning and are not suitable for a family sized house.
+The scheme is also considered overdevelopment of the site and proposes alterations to the host property which are detrimental to its appearance. - Due to the scale and bulk of the building adjacent to the boundary, the scheme results in a detrimental impact on the amenity of 117A Portland Road in terms of loss of outlook, light and an increased sense of enclosure. - Having regard to the proposed layout of the ground floor of the house, the scheme does not provide a suitable standard of accommodation. - The proposed outside amenity area is deemed inadequate in terms of its size and positioning and is not suitable for a family sized house.